 Memorable Manitobans: James Wasson Speirs (1888-1980)

-Born at Glasgow, Scotland on 10 June 1888, nephew of John T. Speirs, he emigrated to Canada with his family at the age of two months.
+Born at Glasgow, Scotland in March 1888, son of William Alexander Speirs (1862-1914) and Margaret Wasson (1861-1922), nephew of John T. Speirs, he emigrated to Canada with his family at the age of two months.
 He was educated at Wellington School and Somerset School in Winnipeg.
 He worked in his father’s milk production and processing plant on West Notre Dame, the first one in Manitoba to sell pasteurized milk in bottles.
 From 1911 to 1931, he worked for the Crescent Creamery, rising to the position of Superintendent, then Assistant to the President.
 In 1931, he purchased the near-bankrupt firm of Modern Dairy Limited and was its President and General Manager until his retirement in 1974, at which time it was the largest privately-owned dairy operation in Canada.
 He was a founding member and past President of the Dairy Council of Canada, a past President and honorary life member of the Manitoba Dairy Association and the Dairy Manufacturers Association of Manitoba.

 “John T. Speirs dies after long illness,” Manitoba Free Press, 14 March 1925.